mila-iqia/mila-docs/docs/Extra_compute_drac.rst

 Using CometML and Wandb
 """""""""""""""""""""""

-The compute nodes for Beluga don't have access to the internet, but there is a special module that can be loaded in order to allow training scripts to access some specific servers, which includes the necessary servers for using CometML and Wandb ("Weights and Biases").
+The compute nodes for Narval, Graham and Beluga don't have access to the internet, but there is a special module that can be loaded in order to allow training scripts to access some specific servers, which includes the necessary servers for using CometML and Wandb ("Weights and Biases").